Organize Your Seed Beads

-This brightened up the place and helped me see and appreciate the beads I have, and to see what I am missing!
+This brightened up the place and helped me see and appreciate the beads I have, and see what I am missing!

 There are three elements to keep in mind when you're assigning storage units for your seed beads.